Low FODMAP Tempeh Lentil Chili with Butternut Squash

 Lentils Can Be Low FODMAP

 BTW, this recipe is vegan as it is, but if you are so inclined and do eat cheese, this chili is very tasty topped with some shredded sharp cheddar cheese.
-And if you are going that route, check out our Biscuits and also our Pumpkin Cornbread, Cornbread, which make great accompaniments.
+(We also have a Turkey Chili for you, too).

 Low FODMAP Tempeh Lentil Chili with Butternut Squash